-Cultivation and hoeing can be used to control weeds in a planted field but should be done with care due to the shallow root system of fennel.
+Cultivation and hoeing can be used to control weeds in a planted field but should be done with care due to the shallow root system of parsley.
 Rows and beds must be carefully planted and the cultivation equipment must be carefully aligned.
 Fields should be disked following harvest to eliminate any weeds present and prevent the weeds from flowering and spreading seed.

-Crop rotation will allow the use of different herbicides that may have better efficacies on the weeds present in the field.
-Crop rotation also promotes different Cultural Practices and planting times that will aid in weed control.
+Crop rotation will allow the use of different herbicides that may be more effective for weed control.
+Crop rotation also promotes different cultural practices and planting times that will aid in weed control.